mavlink/MAVSDK-docs/en/contributing/plugins.md

 Plugins should be written so that they are independent of each other (they will still need to be dependent on the core source).
 This allows plugins to be removed/replaced as needed at the cost of some duplicated functionality across the plugin modules.

-The code for each plugin and its unit test (if defined) is stored in a sub-folder of the **plugins** directory.
+The code for each plugin (and its unit test if one has been defined) is stored in a sub-folder of the **plugins** directory.
 Integration tests for all plugins in the library are stored in **integration_tests**.

 A simplified view of the folder structure is shown below (showing relevant directories for both DroneCore and a DroneCore Extension):